stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 Total 32360 (delta 20663), reused 26595 (delta 16106)
 ```

-While this does optimize the repository’s storage, it doesn’t address the branch bloat.
+While this does optimize the repository's storage, it doesn't address the branch bloat.

 # Step Two: Pruning Dead References

-I’d heard a lot about “pruning”, so that was where I started.
+I'd heard a lot about “pruning”, so that was where I started.
 However, the manual page for `git prun` begins with the following note:

 > In most cases, users should run `git gc`, which calls `git prune`

 Having started with `git gc` then, you can appreciate my confusion that.
 I still had all of my branches.

 Beginning to despair and believe that “pruning” meant something fundamentally different in `git` from gardening.
-The branches didn’t get cut!
+The branches didn't get cut!
 Turns out I was just hasty.
-The idea behind pruning _is_ what we’re looking for aftterall - it’s just where we prune that matters.
+The idea behind pruning _is_ what we're looking for aftterall - it's just where we prune that matters.

 Instead of `git prune`, we want to remove the references we have locally that no longer exist on the remote branch.
 To do that, we use `git fetch --prune <name>`

 Caveat from the manual:

-> The pruning feature doesn’t actually care about branches, instead it’ll prune local↔︎remote-references as a function of the refspec of the remote (see `<refspec>` and [CONFIGURED REMOTE-TRACKING BRANCHES](https://git-scm.com/docs/git-fetch#CRTB) above).
+> The pruning feature doesn't actually care about branches, instead it'll prune local↔︎remote-references as a function of the refspec of the remote (see `<refspec>` and [CONFIGURED REMOTE-TRACKING BRANCHES](https://git-scm.com/docs/git-fetch#CRTB) above).
 >
-> Therefore if the refspec for the remote includes e.g. `refs/tags/*:refs/tags/*`, or you manually run e.g. `git fetch —prune <name> “refs/tags/*:refs/tags/*”` it won’t be stale remote tracking branches that are deleted, but any local tag that doesn’t exist on the remote.
+> Therefore if the refspec for the remote includes e.g. `refs/tags/*:refs/tags/*`, or you manually run e.g. `git fetch —prune <name> “refs/tags/*:refs/tags/*”` it won't be stale remote tracking branches that are deleted, but any local tag that doesn't exist on the remote.
 >
 > This might not be what you expect, i.e. you want to prune remote `<name>`, but also explicitly fetch tags from it, so when you fetch from it you delete all your local tags, most of which may not have come from the `<name>` remote in the first place.

-This wasn’t a concern for me… so _snip snip_.
+This wasn't a concern for me… so _snip snip_.

 ```
 $ git fetch --prune